lucnat/cmc-rnn/README.md

 ## Classical Music Composition with Recurrent Neural Networks.

-This repo is the code of a project from Luca Naterop and Sandro Giacomuzzi which aims to synthesize Audio with LSTMs.
+This repo is the code of an ETH project from Luca Naterop and Sandro Giacomuzzi which aims to synthesize Audio with LSTMs.

 ## Run the Code yourself